Government Offices – Local matters most!

 Former Supreme Court Justice Sandra Day O’Connor has launched an initiative to teach children about government: www.iCivics.org.

-Here’s a Web site that can teach youngsters about the U.S. Constitution: http://www.constitutionalchampions.org/
+Here’s a Web site that educates about the law to teach youngsters about the U.S. Constitution.

 Share with all ages!